BWibo/3dcitydb-mkdocs/docs/index.md

 status: wip
 ---

-Welcome to the 3D City Database documentation!
+:simple-rocket: Welcome to the brand new 3D City Database `v5` documentation! :simple-rocket:

+The content of this documentation is all new!
+If you encounter a mistake, miss some content, or for any other input, please get in touch on [Github discussions](https://github.com/3dcitydb/3dcitydb-mkdocs/discussions).
+We are happy for any feedback we can use to improve the documentation.

 ![3DCityDB logo](./assets/img/logos/3dcitydb-logo-long.jpg){ width=300 }
 /// caption